Original Date: May 15, 2000

 - The child's Tribe is opposed to adoption and has identified another acceptable permanency plan for the child.

-- Relinquishment of parental rights may be accepted when adoption is in the child's best interest per 1710 Shared Planning policy.
+- Relinquishment of parental rights may be accepted when adoption is in the child's best interest per Shared Planning Meeting policy.
 The relinquishment of parental rights of an Indian child must occur before a court judge per ICW Chapter 6.

 - Determine if relinquishment or TPR is in the best interest of the child by discussing the following with the birth parents: